smartdevicelink/sdl_evolution/proposals/nnnn-mt-receiver-report.md

 This frame is used for two purposes:
 1. When `Receiver Report` frame has not been received for a given period of time, the receiver of the frame considers the transport as unavailable.
-2. Both Core and Proxy buffer sent frames until they receive a specific `Receiver Report` frame; sent frames whose Message IDs are less than or equal to the Message ID included in `Receiver Report` frame are safely removed from the buffers.
+2. Both Core and Proxy buffers send frames until they receive a specific `Receiver Report` frame; sent frames whose Message IDs are less than or equal to the Message ID included in `Receiver Report` frame are safely removed from the buffers.
 This procedure is performed per service, i.e. both Core and Proxy have individual buffers for RPC, Video and Audio services.
 When switching between transports, Core and Proxy resend all buffered frames on the new transport to avoid data loss.

 To avoid exhaustion of RAM, the buffers should have capacity limits.
 When the buffer gets full, the owner of the buffer should deny queuing new frames.
-Note that buffers are prepared per services.
+Note that buffers are allocated individually for each service.
 So if the buffer for Video service gets full for example, queuing RPC messages will not be affected.

 Core and Proxy should also check Message IDs of received frames and discard duplicate frames.